bielw12/ConectaZL-Deploy/replit.md

 - Like system for articles
 - Geolocation data for news articles

+## Recent Changes (December 3, 2025)
+- Added bootstrap command for automatic database initialization
+- Added MySQL support for PythonAnywhere deployment
+- Updated README with PythonAnywhere deployment instructions
+- Added mysqlclient to requirements.txt
+- Changed settings.py to use USE_SQLITE flag for database selection

 ## Recent Changes (December 2, 2025)
 - Added missing dependencies: dj-database-url, whitenoise
 - Configured for Replit environment with port 5000